mhsnar/mhsnar.github.io/_pages/about.md

       <a href="https://doi.org/10.1016/j.sysconle.2026.106352">[pdf]</a> / <a href="https://youtu.be/qGsw7iaElCI">[video]</a>
       <br><br>
       The proposed approach presents a method for solving time-varying constrained convex optimization problems in real time.
 The key idea is to embed the optimal solution within the internal state of a virtual dynamical system that evolves in parallel with the underlying optimization problem.
-      <br><br>
-      This system tracks the optimal solution with a tunable bound and remains feasible at all times, even without prior knowledge of function dynamics.
     </td>
     <td style="width:45%; vertical-align:top; border:none; text-align:center;">
       <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; border-radius:10px;">